DE

 No table of contents available

-Putting everything on one card means you're either very lucky or could quickly lose a lot of money.
+Putting all your eggs in one basket means you either get very lucky or lose a whole lot of money very quickly.
 The same applies to online marketing.
-Focusing solely on one channel allows you to concentrate all your attention there, but it also carries significant risks.
-If there's an issue with that channel, your entire outbound marketing effort could quickly come to a halt.
-So if you rely solely on that for customer acquisition, you might soon find yourself in a pickle.
+Using only one channel does allow you to focus all your attention on it, but it also carries significant risks.
+If a problem occurs on that channel, your entire outbound marketing can be gone in no time.
+So if you rely exclusively on it for customer acquisition, you can quickly find yourself in trouble.

-That's exactly why it makes sense to broaden your marketing strategy through channel diversification.
-Besides risk mitigation in the event of failures, there are additional advantages such as:
+That is exactly why it makes sense to broaden your marketing strategy through channel diversification.
+In addition to reducing risk in the event of outages, there are other benefits, such as:

-• Greater Reach - Certain target groups prefer specific channels.
-By diversifying, you can reach more users, and thus potential new customers.
+• Greater reach - certain target groups prefer certain channels.
+Diversification makes it possible to reach more users, and therefore more potential new customers.

-• More Data-Driven Insights - Different channels provide unique perspectives on data, enabling additional insights that help make more informed decisions.
+• More data-driven insights - Different channels each provide a unique view of the data, enabling additional insights that help support more informed decisions.

-• Better Customer Engagement - Engaging with users across multiple channels can lead to potentially more personal interactions and thus a stronger connection to the company.
+• Better customer engagement - Interacting with users across multiple channels can create more personal interactions and thus a stronger connection to the company.

-• Potentially Higher ROI - Data-driven decisions across multiple channels often lead to increased efficiency in online marketing efforts, resulting in higher profits.
+• Potentially higher ROI - Data-driven decisions across multiple channels often also increase the efficiency of online marketing efforts and thus lead to higher returns.

-Which channel we should consider for diversification usually depends on what goal we want to achieve with it.
-Where do we see the greatest potentials, the best chance to position ourselves as a brand, or possibly even those so-called "low hanging fruits"?
-Are there channels where there are currently few competitors?
+Which channel we should consider for diversification usually depends on the goal we want to achieve with it.
+Where do we see the greatest potential, the best chance to position ourselves as a brand, or perhaps even so-called “low-hanging fruit”?
+Are there channels where there are hardly any competitors active yet?

-One way to choose the most suitable channels is to be guided by the classic marketing funnel - depending on which step the target group is in and which conversion actions we particularly want to promote.
+One way to select the most suitable channels is to follow the classic marketing funnel - depending on which stage the target audience is in and which conversion actions we want to promote most strongly.

-It's also advisable to regularly check whether the current target group definition is still accurate or needs to be adjusted.
-Because requirements, needs, and search behavior can change over time.
-This allows us to observe a potential shift in the target group and respond accordingly.
-In some cases, the target group defined in advance differs from the actual group we reach and convert.
+It is also advisable to regularly check whether the current target group definition is still accurate or needs to be adjusted.
+Requirements, needs, and search behavior can change over time.
+This allows us to observe a potential shift in the target audience and respond accordingly.
+In some cases, the target audience defined in advance also differs from the actual audience we reach and that converts with us.

-The ideal customer can be determined by various factors, such as:
+What the ideal customer looks like is determined by various factors, such as:

 • Interests